You’re interested in working with me?

 Before we do that, I’d like to tell you a little bit about myself and the sort of projects I like to work on.
 That’ll save both of us time by making sure we’re a good fit.

-I like to work closely with individual freelancers and independent consultants.
-I’m most useful at helping people turn their expertise into a product for their existing clients.
+I like to work closely with individual founders and small teams.
+I’m most useful at helping people shape their ideas for a learning product and bring it to life.

 I’m good at: